Mona Friedlander: Flying

-She worked in the small aircraft factory near Brooklands and the machine place at Broolands to understand the mechanics of flying.
+She worked in a small aircraft factory near Brooklands and the machine place at Brooklands to understand the mechanics of flying.
 She took her 'B' licence (pilot's licence) Friedlander was issued with her licence (No. 14599) on 11 November 1936, having taken the test at Brooklands Flying Club in a De Havilland DH.60 Moth.
 She qualified as a 2nd class navigator and in night flying.
 Her parents initially funded her pursuit of a pilot's license, but they ended support with that goal achieved.
 Her father loved her flying, her mother was "horrified".

 She wanted to train as a flying instructor and continued despite her parents objections by taking a job pulling aerial advertising banners.
 Some pilots would take off with the banner but Friedlander preferred to fly back at a defined height and pick up the banner.
 She flew banners around the Scottish coast, particularly Aberdeen.
-In Spring of 1939 she went to work for Air Taxis Ltd of Croydon, taking people up for joy rides and air taxi journeys and moved with them when the government moved the company to Manchester at the outbreak of the Second World War.
-In the 1939 Register she was listed as a pilot living in 16 Deansgate Manchester.
+In the spring of 1939 she went to work for Air Taxis Ltd of Croydon, taking people up for joy rides and air taxi journeys and moved with them when the government moved the company to Manchester at the outbreak of the Second World War.
+In the 1939 Register she was listed as a pilot living in 16 Deansgate, Manchester.
 Friedland took the Air Transport Auxiliary test at Filton, Bristol having been written to because she had over 200 flying hours.